Sensory play for children is about hands-on activities that stimulate all or most of their senses.

 Those senses include the five with which you are possibly most familiar: smell, touch, sight, hearing and taste; as well as body awareness (proprioception) and balance (vestibular).

 Keep reading to find out 10 incredible benefits of sensory play for babies, toddlers and preschoolers.

 Sensory Play Theorists

-Although sensory play theorists have held differing views over the years, they’ve agreed on many aspects about the importance of play to spark the senses and to help children learn.
+Although sensory play theorists have held differing views over the years, they’ve agreed on many aspects of the importance of sensory play to spark the senses and help children learn.

 Friedrich Froebel (1782-1852) was the German educator who invented the concept of kindergarten.

 His theory of human development included the idea that children learn and develop their understanding of the world by directly experiencing it through hands-on play.

 Swiss psychologist, Jean Piaget (1896-1980), said in his theory of cognitive development that young children in what he called the sensorimotor stage (birth-2 years) learn a great deal about cause and effect as they explore with their senses and gain control over their motor abilities through play.

 In Russian psychologist Lev Vygotsky’s (1896-1934) sociocultural theory on play, he suggested that through the stimulation of make-believe play in the sensorimotor stage, kids are then able to transition to even higher forms of symbolic thought.